vwhwang/BirdFriend/README.md

 ## Intent
-> Intent was used to share post cards to other apps (Instagram, messages etc.)
+> Intent was used to share post cards to other apps (Instagram, messages etc.) It was also used to access user's photo

 Example code
 ```shell